thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-saving-files-on-aws-s3.md

 **Setup**

-Laravel already comes with the S3 configuration variables by default, just add your account and bucket data.
+Laravel already comes with the S3 configuration variables by default in the `.env` file, just add your account and bucket data.

 ```bash
 # .env